AsadlikesLearning/Python_Gui_Calculator/README.md

 Subtraction
 Multiplication
 Division
-Exponentiation (Power)
 Integer Division and Remainder
 Requirements
 Python 3.x
 How to Run
 Make sure you have Python installed on your machine.

 You can download it from python.org.